On the homotopy type of the spaces of spherical knots in $R^n$: Comparing graph-complexes

 Now, putting everything together we get (with the sums being over subsets of the $\epsilon$-decorated hairs)

 Now we use (twice) that for any function $J\mapsto X_J$ on subsets as above

 This simplifies the above expression to

 This is precisely $d$, hence the Lemma is proven.\footnote{The same construction applied to disconnected graphs, interpreted as the Chevalley complex, in fact can be used to construct an $L_\infty$-isomorphism, not just one of complexes.} \end{proof} Let us finish the proof of Theorem~\ref{prop:HGCAAbar}. \begin{proof}[Proof of Theorem~\ref{prop:HGCAAbar}.]
-For use in the proof let us define the diagrams